bonitasoft/bonita-application-directory/README.md

 # Bonita Application Directory

-This repository aggregates all the development artifacts of the Bonita Application Directory.
+This repository aggregates all the development artifacts of Bonita Application Directory

 ## Build